-After analyzing the characteristics and requirements of the system, we tried to address these concerns by adopting MDE techniques and tools in our development process.
-We wanted to achieve two main objectives: First, by using the code generation capabilities of MDE tools, we tried to reduce the development effort of the described system, improving productivity.
-Second, by selecting which parts of the system will be generated, we wanted to abstract as much as possible from the nonfunctional concerns and the enterprise frameworks, which were not familiar to the development team.
+After analyzing the characteristics and requirements

+of the system, we tried to address these concerns by adopting MDE techniques and tools in our development process.
+We wanted to achieve two main objectives: First, by using the code generation capabilities of MDE tools, we tried to reduce the development effort of the described system, improving development productivity.
+Second, by selecting which parts of the system will be generated, we wanted to abstract as much as possible from the non functional concerns and the enterprise frameworks, which were not familiar to the development team.

-There was also an additional in factor supporting the adoption of this approach: the existing information model.
-As this model is the central element of the management system, it must be comprehensively defined in the analysis stage.
+There also was an additional factor supporting the adoption of this approach: the existing information model.
+As this model is the central element of the management system, it must be comprehensively modeled in the analysis stage.
 This will provide us with an initial input for the selected MDE tool chain.
 However, it is important to note that it only describes the information and not the system behavior.

 In order to apply this approach it is necessary to choose a modeling solution.
-Although the metamodeling has a huge impact in which solution will be selected (must be powerful, flexible and based upon open and widely adopted standards), the specific requirements of our development process will fundamentally impact the tool support for modeling and code generation.
+In this process not only the metamodeling language must be selected (powerful, flexible and based upon open and widely adopted standards).
+The specific requirements of our development process will fundamentally impact the tool support for modeling and code generation.
 We established the following criteria:

 - Comprehensive Java code generation functionality from the available models.
 The system requirements mandate a Java development, supported by several enterprise frameworks. - Maturity of the tools.
-An unfinished or beta solution should be discarded, as tracing errors caused by the code generation are very difficult and costly to detect - Out-of-the-box transformations for abstracting from the required frameworks and non-functional concerns (e.g. information persistence through ORM frameworks).
+An unfinished or beta solution should be discarded, as tracing errors caused by the code generation are very difficult and costly to detect. - Out-of-the-box transformations for abstracting from the required frameworks and nonfunctional concerns (e.g. information persistence through ORM frameworks).
 Manually defined transformations will not be adopted, as they require the acquisition of a deep understanding in both the transformation language and the underlying framework.
 Because of that, we will partially adopt an MDE approach. - Quality of documentation and gentle learning curve.
 As we will work over the MDE tools, a fundamental factor for its selection is the required effort for applying the technology to our specific problem.